simpleappcreator/simple-app/readme.md

     </head><body>
     <header-nav></header-nav><main>

-Couple of things to note here.

-Firstly, I know it's a bad practice to include all that in the `<head>`.
-What's to be noted here is that the Jade file `views/partials/header.jade` that generated it is included by default, but you'll probably use your own version of a header etc anyways, so the layout itself is not as important.
+Ignoring the bad practice of including all that in the `<head>`, what's to be noted here is that the Jade file `views/partials/header.jade` that generated it is included by default, but you'll probably use your own version of a header etc anyways, so the layout itself is not as important.

 What's more important is all those CSS and javascript libraries and other stuff is available on client-side without you having put anything in your app `public` or `client` folder.
 You can use them in your own layouts wherever you want.